Greensburg Athletic Association: 1896

-For 1896, Alfred Sigman of Lafayette College became the team's fullback and coach, and two more Fiscus brothers, Ross and Newill, were added to the team.
+For 1896, Alfred Sigman of Lafayette College became the team's fullback and coach, and two more Fiscus brothers, Ross and Newell, were added to the team.
 Greensburg began their season 5–0, which included wins over the Pittsburgh Athletic Club and Latrobe.
 The team was acclaimed by Pittsburgh papers at mid-season as being the best in Pennsylvania.
-During a game against a squad from Beaver Falls, Greensburg's Tom Donohoe ran 44 yards with an intercepted pass.
-[Note: Pass was probably a lateral, since the forward pass was not legal until 1906].
+During a game against a squad from Beaver Falls, Greensburg's Tom Donohoe ran 44 yards with an intercepted pass (presumably a lateral, since the forward pass was not legal until 1906).

-On October 17, Greensburg defeated the Pittsburgh Athletic Club for the very first time, posting a 14-0 win at home.
+On October 17, Greensburg defeated the Pittsburgh Athletic Club for the first time, posting a 14–0 win at home.
 All three of the game's touchdowns were scored by Lawson Fiscus.
-On October 31, Greensburg defeated Latrobe, 10-4.
+On October 31, Greensburg defeated Latrobe, 10–4.
 In the stands there was considerable betting over whether Latrobe would score or not.
-Late in game Latrobe's Doggie Trenchard scored a touchdown, led to a Latrobe newspaper stating that “Greensburg got the game and Latrobe got the cash.”
+Late in the game Latrobe's Doggie Trenchard scored a touchdown, prompting a Latrobe newspaper to remark: "Greensburg got the game and Latrobe got the cash."

-However Greensburg's hopes of winning a state championship were dashed when the club was finally defeated by the Duquesne Country and Athletic Club in Pittsburgh, 18-4, on November 14.
+Greensburg's hopes of winning a state championship were dashed when the club was finally defeated by the Duquesne Country and Athletic Club in Pittsburgh, 18–4, on November 14.
 The game was followed by a scoreless tie with Pittsburgh Athletic Club.
-Greensburg did recover from their road trip to post a 10-0 win over Latrobe on Thanksgiving Day to end the season 6-1-1.
+Greensburg did recover from their road trip to post a 10–0 win over Latrobe on Thanksgiving Day to end the season 6–1–1.

 1897

 The 1897 season marked the pinnacle of the professional football era in Greensburg.
 That year's squad had 27 players, which included a number of new ones.
 Among those players was George Barclay, of Millville, who played a halfback at Bucknell University and Lafayette University.
-Barclay brought several of Lafayette top players with him to Greensburg to enhance the team.
-Greensburg went on to post a 10-1 record.
+Barclay brought several of Lafayette's top players with him to Greensburg to enhance the team.
+Greensburg went on to post a 10–1 record.
 The team's only defeat came at a 12–6 loss in the ninth game to Latrobe.
 However, the outcome of that game was reversed by a 6–0 score in a season-ending rematch at Latrobe.
 Greensburg, along with Washington and Jefferson College, had the best football records in Pennsylvania for the 1897 season.
 Barclay, however, was the only Greensburg player among the eleven named by The Pittsburg Times to their “All-Western Pennsylvania” team.